-- (B) An agency providing home care services that are regulated by the Colorado Department of Health Care Policy and Financing (HCPF), excluding certified agencies defined in section 3.4 of this chapter, shall be licensed as a Class B agency unless otherwise specified below. - (1) Any agency providing services regulated by HCPF or the department of human services that also provides skilled care or services delivered by a licensed professional shall be licensed as a class a agency. - (a) In reviewing compliance with the requirements of this chapter by the Program of All-Inclusive Care for the Elderly (PACE) established in Section 25.5-5-412, C.R.S., the department shall coordinate with HCPF in regulatory interpretation of both license and certification requirements to ensure the intent of similar regulations is congruently met. - (b) Any agency participating in the In-Home Support Service (IHSS) program administered by HCPF, shall be licensed as a Class B agency and shall comply with both HCPF's regulations concerning IHSS and the applicable portions of section 8 of this chapter.
-The department shall coordinate with HCPF in regulatory interpretation of both license and certification requirements to ensure the intent of similar regulations is congruently met. - (2) If an agency's governing body, after consultation with the advisory committee, administrator or agency manager, determines a home care regulation substantially impedes its ability to provide appropriate and effective services to the consumer or substantially impedes the appropriate and effective services of the total program, the department may approve an alternate plan as long as the health, safety, welfare and rights of the consumer are assured.
+- (B) An agency providing home care services that are regulated by the Colorado Department of Health Care Policy and Financing (HCPF), excluding certified agencies defined in section 3.4 of this chapter, shall be licensed as a Class B agency unless otherwise specified below. - (1) Any agency providing services regulated by HCPF or the Department of Human Services that also provides skilled care or services delivered by a licensed professional shall be licensed as a Class A agency. - (a) In reviewing compliance with the requirements of this chapter by the Program of All-Inclusive Care for the Elderly (PACE) established in Section 25.5-5-412, C.R.S., the department shall coordinate with HCPF in regulatory interpretation of both license and certification requirements to ensure the intent of similar regulations is congruently met. - (b) Any agency participating in the In-Home Support Service program, the Supported Living Services program or the Children's Extensive Support Services program administered by HCPF, may be licensed as a Class A or B agency and shall comply with both HCPF's regulations concerning those programs and the applicable portions of this chapter.
+The Department shall coordinate with HCPF in regulatory interpretation of both license and certification requirements to ensure the intent of similar regulations is congruently met. - (2) If an agency's governing body, after consultation with the advisory committee, administrator or agency manager, determines a home care regulation substantially impedes its ability to provide appropriate and effective services to the consumer or substantially impedes the appropriate and effective services of the total program, the department may approve an alternate plan as long as the health, safety, welfare and rights of the consumer are assured.